Drones and gimbals - encoders elevating aerial precision

 From agriculture and surveillance to photography, filmmaking, search and rescue, oceanographic research, environmental monitoring, to industrial inspection, unmanned vehicles benefit from the stability and precise control provided by gimbals.

-Unmanned aerial vehicles (UAVs), unmanned surface vehicles (USVs), and unmanned ground vehicles (UGVs).
+Unmanned aerial vehicles (UAVs), unmanned surface vehicles (USVs), and unmanned ground vehicles (UGVs)

 Radar